-ALWYN DAVEY - General Manager - Corporate & Company Secretary
+ALWYN DAVEY - Group Manager Corporate & Company Secretary

 Alwyn Davey was appointed Company Secretary on 12 April 2017.
 Mr Davey has more than 18 years’ experience as Company Secretary in relation to corporate governance, new stock market listings, secondary fundraising, and cross border mergers, acquisitions and investments.
 Mr Davey was formerly a member of the executive committee of Cambrian Mining Plc, a diversified mining group listed in London.
 He was a Non-Executive Director of Energybuild Group Plc, a UK listed coal company.

 Mr Davey’s primary responsibility is to support the Board in its corporate governance and administrative compliance of the Company with ASIC and the ASX Listing Rules, a role he has undertaken for several other ASX-listed entities.

 Mr Davey holds an LLB degree from Waikato University, NZ.

 Mr Besserer has more than two decades of exploration experience working in over 50 countries including across much of Africa, often leading annual exploration budgets exceeding US$20 million.
 Previous clients include BHP Billiton, DeBeers and Ashton Mining.
 Mr Besserer is a former Director of Brilliant Mining listed on the TSX-V, and was previously a partner and Vice President of APEX Geoscience Ltd.